fxhash/fxhash-website/src/doc/artist/snippet-api.md

 ![params technical overview](/images/doc/artist/fxparams/params-technical-overview.png)

 When working with fx(params), the code needs to receive a sequence of bytes as string of hexadecimal values, so that one value can be mapped to every parameter.
-It would not be convenient at all to input this string manually, as such we recommend using fx(lens) to work on your fx(hash) projects (TODO: link to fxlens). fx(lens) comes with built-in tools and hot-reloading to facilitate iterating on your project and manipulating the various parameters as you define those in your code.
+It would not be convenient at all to input this string manually, as such we recommend using [fx(lens)](/doc/artist/fxlens) to work on your fx(hash) projects. fx(lens) comes with built-in tools and hot-reloading to facilitate iterating on your project and manipulating the various parameters as you define those in your code.

 ## Parameter definition specifications